goodsoftwareengineering/time-align-old/README.md

   - [ ] set top of the wheel time

 ## long term cleanup
+- pull out all state from core and put it in view
+- merge selectio handlers into an entity selection handler
 - all handlers have non-anon functions
 - all subscriptions have non-anon functions
 - custom svg defn's have name format